-Recommend people you currently work with, people you’ve worked with in the past or have provided you with a good service.
+Recommend people you currently work with, people you’ve worked with in the past or have provided you with excellent service.
 An excellent recruitment agency or a brilliant colleague.

 Schedule LinkedIn time

-When job hunting do make sure your profile is up to date.
+When you are job hunting, do make sure your profile is up to date.
 Follow companies on LinkedIn you would like to work for as they will post latest their news and jobs.
-Definitely follow any companies that you have interviews with and use LinkedIn to view the profiles of those that you will be working with and interviewed by.
+Follow any companies that you have interviews with and use LinkedIn to view the profiles of those that you will be working with and interviewed by.

 Network in real life too

-If you are going to any training, conference or networking working events mention this to your network to see if you can connect in real life.
+Before going to any training, conference or networking working events mention this to your contacts to see if you can connect in real life.
 If you have a few friendly faces to meet at these events it may make it easier going along on your own.